Digital Economy in Dominica

 Government and Governance in the Digital Age

-Digital governance is a major focus of Dominica’s transformation.
+Digital governance is a significant focus of Dominica’s transformation.
 The country is taking bold steps to transition from manual public services to efficient e-government platforms.
 Ministries are now adopting digital tools for document management, communication, and public engagement.
-A major leap forward was the implementation of the Health Management Information System (HMIS) under CARDTP, which digitally links all public health centers and hospitals, enabling faster patient registration and more coordinated care.
+A significant leap forward was the implementation of the Health Management Information System (HMIS) under CARDTP, which digitally links all public health centers and hospitals, enabling faster patient registration and more coordinated care.

 Infrastructure and Connectivity

 The national digital backbone also includes a series of Community Resource Centres, digital learning hubs, and co-working spaces in key locations across the island.
-These centers provide access to high-speed internet and digital tools for those who may not have them at home, bridging the digital divide and fostering innovation at the grassroots level.
+These centres provide access to high-speed internet and digital tools for those who may not have them at home, bridging the digital divide and fostering innovation at the grassroots level.

 Empowering People through Digital Skills